 Federal Write-In Absentee Ballot (FWAB) and Additional Information

 Under the provision of the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA), the Federal Voting Assistance Program (FVAP) also provides a “back-up” ballot, called the Federal Write-In Absentee Ballot, or FWAB.
-The FWAB serves as an emergency ballot to be used by a uniformed services voter who is absent from his or her voting jurisdiction or by a citizen residing outside the United States who did not receive his or her regular ballot.
+The FWAB serves as an emergency ballot to be used by a UOCAVA voter who did not receive his or her regular ballot.
 If you complete the Federal Write-In Ballot and later receive a standard ballot, you should complete the standard ballot, as well.
 In the event that the election commission in your home county receives both ballots from you, they will only count the standard ballot.
 The FWAB won't automatically populate with local races where your vote may have the most impact; you would have to write them in.
-To download your Federal Write-In Absentee Ballot, click here.
+To download your Federal Write-In Absentee Ballot, (click here).